Built to Build: Blog

 WHY YOU NEED TO TELL YOUR CLIENTS THE TRUTH ABOUT COST

 Most contractors are people pleasers.
 Serving your clients is a priority for you.
-And, you may be wondering how to sell construction services in an effective way that makes you money and pleases your clients.
+And, you may be wondering how to sell construction services in an effective way to make you money and please your clients.

 You like to build things with your hands, show your clients the results of your craft, stand back and watch your clients reactions.